If you’re here, you probably want to know how to watch old anime.

 This is admittedly a format in which I have zero viewing experience.
 When I was a kid, laserdiscs were inaccessible due to the sheer cost involved.
 Plus, places that rented out laserdiscs were very uncommon or non-existent.

 A trip to eBay shows that anime on laserdisc still carries a high value, this is why I’d consider this format to be more of a collector’s realm.

-Resolution-wise, Laserdiscs are better than VHS but not as good as DVDs.
-So this is a better option than VHS for viewing some rare titles, but it does carry a cost and you obviously need a working laserdisc player (which isn’t cheap!).
+Quality-wise, Laserdiscs are better than VHS but not as good as DVDs.
+So this is a better option than VHS for viewing some rare titles, but it does carry a cost, and you obviously need a working laserdisc player (which isn’t cheap!).

 Anime on Obscure Physical Formats